 Admissions Coordinator: Anne Nessa (email@example.com) 319-335-0041

 The minimum requirements for admission are a bachelor’s degree in any major and a minimum grade-point average (GPA) of 3.00, or the foreign equivalent as determined by the Office of Admissions.
-Please refer to the Graduate College Admissions page for Urban and Regional Planning for more information.
+Please refer to the Graduate College Admissions page for Urban and Regional Planning or Public Affairs for more information.